The format of filters for the URLBlacklist and URLWhitelist policies, as of Chrome 36, is:

 - First find filters for "mail.example.com", and go to step 2.
 If that fails, then try again with "example.com", "com" and finally "".

-- Among the current filters, remove those that have an HTTPS or FTP scheme;
+- Among the current filters, remove those that have a scheme which is not http.

 - Among the current filters, remove those that have an exact port number and it not 80;